 III.
 Procedural Requirements

 These regulations establish procedures under the FOIA and the Privacy Act to facilitate the interaction of the public with SIGAR.
 SIGAR's policy of disclosure follows the Presidential Memorandum of January 21, 2009, “Transparency and Openness,” 74 FR 4685, and the Attorney General's March 19, 2009 FOIA policy guidance, advising Federal agencies to apply a presumption of disclosure in FOIA decision making.
-This Interim Final Rule parallels the procedures currently used by other agencies to implement the FOIA and the Privacy Act.
-SIGAR has determined that good cause exists to publish these regulations as an interim final rule.
+This Final Rule parallels the procedures currently used by other agencies to implement the FOIA and the Privacy Act.
+SIGAR has determined that good cause exists to publish these regulations as a final rule.
 These rules establish procedures to facilitate SIGAR's interactions with the public and the public's right to gain access to information about SIGAR and about themselves that SIGAR maintains.
 The absence of Privacy Act regulations could impair the confidentiality and privacy rights of those who submit sensitive information to SIGAR as well as the ability of SIGAR to use that information to carry out its statutory mission.
-SIGAR has determined that this interim rule should be issued without a delayed effective date pursuant to 5 U.S.C.
+SIGAR has determined that this rule should be issued without a delayed effective date pursuant to 5 U.S.C.
 553(d)(3).